 The better, brighter future for UI designers on Windows is here.

-If you are a UI designer on Windows, until recently your only options were Photoshop, Illustrator or other online tools like Webflow.
-Well, things have changed and now there three new tools you can use for UI design.
-They are Adobe Experience Design (XD), Figma and Affinity Designer.
+If you are a UI designer on Windows, until recently your only options were Photoshop, Illustrator, or online tools like Webflow.
+Well, things have changed and now there are three new tools you can use for UI design: Adobe Experience Design (XD), Figma and Affinity Designer.

-To get you up to speed, here is what happened over the last few months:
+To get you up to speed, here is what has happened over the last few months:

-- In September 2016 Figma was first released to the public.
+- In September 2016 Figma was first released to public

 - In November 2016 Affinity Designer was released as beta for Windows